Back to Animals

 How big are they?

 Lions are the second biggest cat behind the tiger.
 They can get up to 8 feet long and over 500 pounds.
-The male lions develop a large mane of hare around their neck, which distinguishes them from the females.
+The male lions develop a large mane of hair around their neck, which distinguishes them from the females.
 The males are generally larger than the females as well.

 What do they do all day?